 Today began seemingly in the middle of the night, as I woke up to join my watch team for the second time on this last passage.
-While doing the 3 hour watch rotations, days seem to run together, and the numbers on the clock become less consequential than the heading on the compass or the barometer reading.
-At a certain point on each passage things fall into place again…the sun rises, land can be seen, and there is an arrival time in sight.
-Today that point came at around 10am, when we called all hands on deck to begin striking sails, rounding a turn toward the long awaited island of Antigua.
-This was our second passage as a group, a much smoother operation than the first …everyone really seemed to get there sea-legs under control on this voyage.
-The reward has been a relaxing day in this pleasant cove, surrounded by 1700s Western architecture, and the promise of further exploration of this new port tomorrow.
-But for tonight we can rest easy, knowing we made it and feeling accomplished for not the first, but perhaps one of the most gratifying times thus far.
+While doing the 3-hour watch rotations, days seem to run together, and the numbers on the clock become less consequential than the heading on the compass or the barometer reading.
+At a certain point on each passage, things fall into place again…the sun rises, land can be seen, and there is an arrival time insight.
+Today that point came at around 10 am, when we called all hands on deck to begin striking sails, rounding a turn toward the long-awaited island of Antigua.
+This was our second passage as a group, a much smoother operation than the first …everyone really seemed to get their sea legs under control on this voyage.
+The reward has been a relaxing day in this pleasant cove, surrounded by 1700s Western architecture and the promise of further exploration of this new port tomorrow.
+But for tonight, we can rest easy, knowing we made it and feeling accomplished for not the first, but perhaps one of the most gratifying times thus far.